 For example, if we want to know the total number of suppliers count in the expected results, write the following script.

 count (//ns1:SupplierData) and it returns 536 as a result.
-Remember all the aggregate functions should be in lowercase.
+Remember that all aggregate functions should be lowercase.

 #4) XQuery Match Assertion